 Call Protect Plus (paid features) include:

-Verizon, the second major carrier to release free call blocking options to subscribers in September 2019, provides its free Call Filter app to screen incoming calls.
+Verizon works with the call blocking and labeling analytics provider, Transaction Network Services (TNS).
+They were the second major carrier to release free call blocking options to subscribers in September 2019, through its free Call Filter app to screen incoming calls.

 Current Verizon customers on eligible plans with compatible Android devices are automatically enrolled in the free version of Call Filter. iPhone users are required to download and sign-in to the free Call Filter app from the app store.